UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

 **Mark:** Everyone asks about marketing.

 What do you guys want?
-Marketing like you want to do paid Twitter ads.
+You want to do paid Twitter ads?
 Tyler and I used to run a marketing agency, and we don't think that spending money on marketing is like doing commercials.
-I mean, there are TV commercials.

 **Ryan:** Maybe we can come up with something creative.

 You can probably chat in Discord about it first and maybe make a forum proposal.
-Then once there's an idea formulated on exactly what you'd want to do and what kind of budget it's looking like, you could put that up for a snapshot vote and then an on-chain vote to get the voting source.
-But I don't have any ideas on that front, just highlighting how you would go if that is an avenue you want to contribute towards.
+Then once there's an idea formulated on exactly what you'd want to do and what kind of budget it's looking like, you could put that up for a snapshot vote and then an on-chain vote.

+I don't have any ideas on that front, I'm only highlighting how you would go if that is an avenue you want to contribute towards.

 **Mark:** We are expanding our social media range to other platforms outside of Twitter.
 We have almost 25,000 followers on Twitter.
 We've never bought a follower.
 Organic growth in this industry outpaces trying to pay for clicks.
 Or, if you guys want, we can start promoting our tweets on Twitter.

-**Tyler:** We've never bought a single thing in crypto-based on an ad versus word of mouth; word of mouth works better.
-The best thing I think we can do from a word of mouth perspective.
+**Tyler:** We've never bought a single crypto-based ad.
+Only word of mouth; word of mouth works better.

 I know many people in this Discord and are major FLUF fans on this AMA.
-So if we can get all the FLUF people to list everything in the FLUF ecosystem, we can start listing.
+If we can get all the FLUF people to list everything from the FLUF ecosystem— on Universe, that would help a lot.
 If you have a Polymorph for sale on OpenSea, relist it on Universe.
-You only have to approve the Polymorph contract once, and then you can list all of the things for essentially free.
-So let's say you have 20 Polymorphs listed.
-You're going to pay a $9 fee to approve the Polymorphs, and then you can relist all of them again.
-But I think that long-term things like Polymorphs and Deviants are coming and Seekers, Party Bears, ASM Brains, AFA, FLUFs and Lobby Lobsters.
+You only have to approve the Polymorph contract once, and then you can list everything with a signature.
+Even if you want to list 20 Polymorphs.
+You're going to pay a $9 fee to approve the Polymorphs, and then you can relist all of them on Universe.

-**Mark:** We are talking with them.

-**Tyler:** We don't have much to build on if we can't win against OpenSea on those projects.
-So I thought that talking to communities close to us built with us in many ways.
-Some of the attachment to us even legitimized us in the early days when we just rolled up our sleeves and tried to help them.
+We don't have much to build on if we can't win against OpenSea with major projects.
+(FLUF Ecosystem)

+Talking to communities close to us, ones who built with us in many ways.
+Some of the attachment and the synergy even legitimized us in the early days when we rolled up our sleeves and tried to help everyone.
 I would like it if a lot of those projects return the favour.
-I can tell their Founders that, but it's a big difference if people in their community list on Universe.
+I can tell their founders that, but it's a big difference if people in their community list on Universe.

-**Mark:** And we're talking with those guys; we're super aligned with Aaron and David and that whole ecosystem.
+**Mark:** We're talking with those guys; we're super aligned with Aaron and David and that whole ecosystem.

 **Tyler:** Right.
 But it's one thing for me to talk to Aaron and David.
 It's another thing for active people because I can't be active in the FLUFs Discord.
 As much as I love FLUFs, I have much other stuff on my plate.
 But people who are active in that Discord are active in flipping NFTs.
-The best thing that we can do is that there are no incentivized listings to try to get people.

 **Mark:** Yeah, it's going to be a battle.